 "Whenever we think of rights in the West, we are referring to our rights to claim something.
 The Church's approach is very different.
 For the Church, rights are always tied to duties."

 As you mentioned, on the popular level, many people misunderstand that when the Church talks about rights, it normally derives rights from duties.
 First, there is the duty to adhere to the truth about our ultimate end and order our lives accordingly.
 From that duty, comes the right to be free from interference that would impede one's freedom of inquiry in seeking the truth.
+Yes, and this goes to your other point: the difficulty of reading the declaration through a secularist lens.
+Whenever we think of rights in the West, we are referring to our rights to claim something.
+The Church's approach is very different.
+For the Church, rights are always tied to duties.
+Every right has a corresponding duty or several.

 The right to religious liberty that the council talks about is a right within civil society.
 However, it is at the service of our objective duty to seek God and, when we find him, to embrace him.
 This right in civil society is at the service of a moral duty.
-Though the council is not addressing the moral realm in the first instance—the subtitle of Dignitatis humanae specifies that it deals with a right in civil society—the human person has this right on account of the duty to seek the truth and God.
+Though the council is not addressing the moral realm in the first instance—the subtitle of Dignitatis humanaespecifies that it deals with a right in civil society—the human person has this right on account of the duty to seek the truth and God.
 The human person is a religious being by nature.
 The human person is a seeker of truth, and he is social and religious by nature.

+Currently, what are the main schools of interpretation of Dignitatis humanae?
 Probably, the largest divide is between those who believe that it can be reconciled with the previous tradition and those who believe that it cannot.

 In the second camp, there is an interesting split.